 top of page

-a woman with freckles, red hair and blue eyes
+A woman with freckles, red hair and blue eyes who has pitta dosha characteristics.

 Pitta dosha is the dosha that is all about transformation.

-It governs the enzymes in digestion, the synapsis of the neurotransmitters of the brain, the transformation within cells, and the quality of the blood, to name a few of its responsibilities.
-Keep reading to learn more about the characteristics of pitta dosha.
+It governs the enzymes in digestion (or agni), the synapses of the neurotransmitters of the brain, the transformation within cells, and the quality of the blood, to name a few of its responsibilities.

-Like all of the doshas, pitta dosha is quite beautiful when balanced, but, when out of balance, it can create anger, frustration, jealousy, or criticism and judgment of the self or others.
-When pitta is out of balance over time, it can lead to acid indigestion, GERD, skin issues, high blood pressure, and more.
+Like all of the doshas, Pitta dosha is quite beautiful when balanced, but when out of balance, it can create anger, frustration, jealousy, or criticism and judgment of the self or others.

-My suggestion when doing these tests is to try to answer based on your memories of yourself from childhood.
-If the questions are answered based on current conditions, you may find your current state of balance (vikriti) rather than your constitution (prakriti).
+My suggestion when doing these dosha quizzes is to try to answer based on your memories of yourself from childhood.

 Book recommendations to help you on this journey: